 - Host Facebook Pixel files locally

-What are the top five Web Caching Plugins?
+What are the best five WordPress Web Caching Plugins?

 The best five are: